 Robert Frost

-Robert Frost was an American poet known for his realistic depictions of rural life and his command of American colloquial speech.
-He frequently wrote about settings from rural life in New England in the early twentieth century, using them to examine complex social and philosophical themes.
-Frost was honored frequently during his lifetime and is the only poet to receive four Pulitzer Prizes for Poetry.
+Robert Lee Frost was an American poet known for his realistic depictions of rural life and his command of American colloquial speech.
+He is one of the most celebrated poets in American history, having received four Pulitzer Prizes for Poetry.

 Books